amphitheatre-app/charts/README.md

 ## Documentation

-- **main branch** All the helm chart source code will be commited to main branch (master branch), all the charts will be placed under `/charts` and each chart will be  seperate with their own folder
+- All the helm chart source code will be commited to master branch, all the charts will be placed under `/charts` and each chart will be  seperate with their own folder

-- **gh-pages** The `index.yaml` will be commited to this branch, which represent an accessible page.
+- The `index.yaml` will be commited to `gh-pages` branch, which represent an accessible page.
 The helm repository required an `index.yaml` file to show its charts struture

-- **Pipeline** Github action is set to provide helm release automation when changes are commited to the main branch.
+- Github action is set to provide helm release automation when changes are commited to the main branch.

+- Due to rapid churn in the Kubernetes ecosystem, charts in this repository assume a version of Kubernetes released in the last 12 months.
+This typically means one of the last four releases.

+  Note: While these charts may work with versions of older versions of Kubernetes, only releases made in the last year are eligible for support.

 See [Amphitheatre](https://amphitheatre.app) or the [Amphitheatre documentation](https://docs.amphitheatre.app) site for more information.